top of page

 The Limits of Metrics

 Metrics are necessary.
 They track incidents, detection and response times, coverage, and compliance.
-But cybersecurity is a living ecosystem, one where yesterday’s performance may not predict tomorrow’s protection.
+However, cybersecurity is a living ecosystem.
+Yesterday’s performance may not predict tomorrow’s protection.

 The Broader View of Value